wxonx/sql-test/QUERIES.md

-# This is an QUERIES study !
+# This is a QUERIES study !
 ## start
 * * *
 ### **Selct**